obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 > > If you want to move your vault across different drives:
 > > 1.
 Quit the Obsidian app.
 > > 2.
 Navigate to iCloud Drive → Obsidian in Finder
 > > 3.
-Drag the vault folder to another non-cloud-sync'd location on your file system.
+Drag the vault folder to a different folder that doesn't sync with iCloud.
 > > 4.
 Open the Obsidian app.
 > > 5.
 If your vault doesn't open immediately, you may have to use the vault picker's "Open folder as vault" feature, then navigate to your vault's new location and open it.
 >